Bronx County is named for Jonas Bronck who established the first settlement in the area as part of the New Netherlands colony in 1639.

 Architect: Michael Gavin and Oscar Floriarius Bluemner

 Description: The building faces south and is a three story stone and concrete structure.
+The building is located in the center of the Bronx to the east of the courthouse..
 The south front of the five sided building has a large arched entrance on the first story.
 A recessed porch rises from the second story to the third story with two columns and a statue.
 The roof line is flat.
-The building sits vacant.
+The Tennessee marble statue of Justice was carved by J E Roine.
+The building is privately owned and was renovated.
+The architect was Gary H Silver Architects.

 Photos taken 2017